geetikase/item_tasks_examples/json/python/wordcount_example/README.md

 To run this task, first build the Dockerfile, then ingest it to your item_tasks Girder instance.
-There is an example input file included at `test_data/words.txt`, which was derived from the Wikipedia entry on [Wessex Lane Halls](https://en.wikipedia.org/wiki/Wessex_Lane_Halls), which was found by looking through random articles until one was found of sufficient length and inoffensiveness.
+There is an example input file included at `test_data/words.txt`, which was derived from the Wikipedia entry on [Wessex Lane Halls](https://en.wikipedia.org/wiki/Wessex_Lane_Halls), selected by looking through random articles until one was found of sufficient length and inoffensiveness.
 You can upload this example file to your Girder instance and use it as an input to either the `wordcount` or `topwordcount` tasks.